Our Services

 Countries:

-Methodology: 7 day product test and then another 60 minute Web Assisted Telephone Depth Interviews (WATDIs)
+Methodology: 15-days product testing followed by a 15-minute Web Assisted Telephone Depth Interviews (WATDIs)

 Request a quote